My Bloody Valentine (band): Equipment and sound

-Influences
+Influences and style

-My Bloody Valentine's musical style progressed throughout their career.
-The band was originally influenced by post-punk acts such as the Birthday Party, the Cramps and Joy Division; according to author Mike McGonial, the band "brought together the least interesting elements" of their influences.
+My Bloody Valentine's music has been described as shoegaze, noise pop, dream pop, and experimental rock with influences from alternative rock and post-punk.
+The band was originally influenced by post-punk acts such as the Birthday Party, the Cramps and Joy Division; according to author Mike McGonigal, the band "brought together the least interesting elements" of their influences.
 They were also influenced by certain dark post-punk bands who were experimenting: "the best of all was Siouxsie and the Banshees, the Cure and Killing Joke".
-Their debut mini album, This Is Your Bloody Valentine (1985), incorporated a gothic rock sound that AllMusic referred to as "unfocused and derivative".
+Their debut mini album, This Is Your Bloody Valentine (1985), incorporated a gothic rock sound that AllMusic refer to as "unfocused and derivative".
 However, when the band began experimenting with pop melodies on The New Record by My Bloody Valentine (1986), it marked "a vital point in the development of their sound", which was influenced primarily by the Jesus and Mary Chain.
 The band later took a "rarified, effete and poppy approach to Byrdsian rock" with their two successive releases, "Strawberry Wine" and Ecstasy (1987).
 Isn't Anything and its preceding releases were influenced by American bands, most notably the distorted guitar-based noise rock of Dinosaur Jr. and Sonic Youth, as well as the experimental dream pop of British group A.R.
 Kane, during which time Shields developed his trademark guitar techniques.

-The band were further influenced by dance music and especially hip hop, of which Shields said "it beats the shit out of most rock music when it comes to being experimental, it's been a constant source of inspiration to us."
+The band were further influenced by dance music and especially hip-hop, of which Shields said "it beats the shit out of most rock music when it comes to being experimental, it's been a constant source of inspiration to us."
 Shield's experimentation with guitar tone would be influenced by sampled sounds employed by Public Enemy and the Bomb Squad, which Shields described as "half-buried or muted, a real sense of sounds being semi-decayed, or destroyed, but then re-used."
 The band experimented with samplers around the time of the Glider EP, utilizing them to play back and manipulate their own guitar feedback and vocals on keyboards; by the time of the Tremolo EP, they had acquired an Akai sampler.
 In the mid-1990s, Kevin Shields and Colm Ó Cíosóig recorded music influenced by the rapid rhythms of the UK's underground jungle and drum and bass scenes.